ScanX is port of the orignal DOS PCSCAN radio control program to Windoze. As with

 - Manually tuned trunk control.
 This mode requires two serial ports,

-one RS-232-controllable radio and a second radio with discrimiator output.
+one RS-232-controllable radio and a second radio with discriminator output.

 - Fully automated trunk scanning.
 This mode requires two serial ports

 and two RS-232-controllable radios.
-One of the radios must have discrimiator
+One of the radios must have discriminator

 - Trunk monitor.
 This mode requires one serial port and one